 Long-term animal studies have not been performed to evaluate the carcinogenic potential of Clobetasol propionate.
-Studies in the rat following oral administration at dosage levels up to 50 mg/kg per day revealed that the females exhibited an increase in the number of resorbed embryos and a decrease in the number of living fetuses at the highest dose.
+Studies in the rat following subcutaneous administration at dosage levels up to 50 mcg/kg per day revealed that the females exhibited an increase in the number of resorbed embryos and a decrease in the number of living fetuses at the highest dose.
 Clobetasol propionate was non-mutagenic in three different test systems: the Ames test, the Saccharomyces cerevisiae gene conversion assay, and the E. coli B WP2 fluctuation test.

 Pregnancy Category C

 Systemically administered corticosteroids appear in human milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
 It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Clobetasol propionate ointment is administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised when either Clobetasol propionate gel, cream or ointment is administered to a nursing woman.

-Safety and effectiveness of Clobetasol propionate ointment in pediatric patients have not been established.
+Safety and effectiveness of Clobetasol propionate gel, cream, and ointment in pediatric patients have not been established.
 Use in children under 12 years of age is not recommended.
 Because of a higher ratio of skin surface area to body mass, pediatric patients are at a greater risk than adults of HPA axis suppression and Cushing's syndrome when they are treated with topical corticosteroids.
 They are therefore also at greater risk of adrenal insufficiency during or after withdrawal of treatment.
 Adverse effects including striae have been reported with inappropriate use of topical corticosteroids in infants and children (see PRECAUTIONS).